 Arthritis symptoms can fluctuate significantly depending on a wide range of factors, including diet.
 Though there is no cure for arthritis, there are ways to manage its effects.
 Doctors often recommend that people with arthritis follow a diet that can help manage their symptoms.
 These diets usually include foods with anti-inflammatory properties.
 However, many individuals don’t realize there are foods they should actively avoid, as well.
-These foods can trigger joint pain directly or affect the disease in other ways.
+These foods can trigger joint inflammation directly or affect the disease in other ways.

 In 2009, researchers at the Mount Sinai School of Medicine published a study on the effects of diet on disease prevention.
 They found that eliminating fried and processed foods helps reduce inflammation and restore the body’s natural defenses.
 Additionally, avoiding these foods can lead to weight loss.
 Generally, less weight means less stress on the joints, which can also alleviate arthritis pain.